-- a) The student has not been enrolled for more than 6 terms (AA) or 12 terms (BA) as a full-time student (12 or more credit hours). - b) The student has achieved a grade point average sufficient to meet the standards of the following chart.
+- a) The student has not been enrolled for more than 150% of the published length of their chosen degree program (in credit hours). - b) The student has achieved a grade point average sufficient to meet the standards of the following chart.